The easiest way to capture UTM parameters in Wix Forms

 Customers by Google Ads Campaign

-The report above illustrates the number of customers acquired each month from your various Google Ads campaigns.
+The report above shows how many customers you're acquiring each month from each of your Google Ads campaigns.

-Utilizing this information, you can improve your Google Ads spend by concentrating your budget and A/B testing efforts on the campaigns that are actually producing paying customers.
+With this data, you can optimise your Google Ads spend by directing more budget and A/B testing efforts towards the campaigns that are driving real results.

 4. Revenue by Keyword